 Let’s put this step into practice.
 You’re responsible for planning this year’s client appreciation dinner.
 Your personal goal for the event is to be as organized, productive, and efficient as possible.
 You’re confident you can do it, and understand it all starts by putting together a cohesive brief for your event.
-Your answers to the three questions listed above are:
+Your answers to the four questions listed above are:

 The internal goal is to plan a high-impact client event under $15,000.
 The external goal is to achieve a 50% RSVP rate and 80% attendance rate.